stackforge/fuel-docs/devdocs/develop/nailgun/customization/partitions.rst

 Note how you can set mount point to "none" and define a disk label to identify the partition instead.
-Its only possible to set a disk label on a formatted portition, so you have to set "file_system" parameter to use disk labels.
+Its only possible to set a disk label on a formatted partition, so you have to set "file_system" parameter to use disk labels.

 Updating the Node Role to Volumes Mapping